marty777/ponderthis/2023/10/README.md

 ## Solution

-The solution, which is more of a tool for finding asymmetric roots of palindromic squares with specific modular congruences, is implemented in Go.
+The solution, which is more of a tool for finding asymmetric roots of palindromic squares with particular numbers of digits and testing them for specific modular congruences, is implemented in Go.

 Usage: